nikimanoledaki/data_stream_analytics/README.md

 **Data format**

-One assumption is that the data received is either a JSON object or a Hash with the keys `node_id`, `value`, `timestamp`, as per the user requirements.
-However, the service does not account for data in XML format, but this could definitely be added with more time.
+One assumption is that the data received is either a JSON object or a Hash.
+It must contain the keys `node_id`, `value`, `timestamp`, an assumption that is specified in the user requirements.
+The service does not account for data that are in XML format, for example, but this could definitely be added with more time.